Accelerating Medicines Partnership

 A T2D Knowledge Portal

-Researchers will build a database of DNA sequence, functional genomic and epigenomic information, and clinical data from studies on type 2 diabetes and its cardiac and renal complications, involving 100,000 – 150,000 individuals.
+Researchers are building a database of DNA sequence, functional genomic and epigenomic information, and clinical data from studies on type 2 diabetes and its cardiac and renal complications, involving 100,000 – 150,000 individuals.
 The data set and analytical tools will be accessible to academic and industry researchers to identify and validate changes in DNA that spur the onset of diabetes, alter disease severity, speed or slow disease progression, or have a protective effect.

 Generating New Genomic Data